umutozge/smallworld/README.md

 lexicon for debugging purposes.

-#### Attribute-value matrices
+#### Internal representation of categories

-These are basic, intuitive data records.
+Attribute-value matrices are basic, intuitive data records.
 Here is an example:

 ```lisp
 ((title sir)